Undergraduate Degrees and Programs

 The baccalaureate degree students earn at California State University, San Bernardino will represent work done in three broad areas: General Education, courses in a major, and free electives.
-On Page 68, the General Education program will be explained, and all the courses that comprise the General Education program will be listed.
+The General Education program is explained elsewhere in this catalog, and all the courses that comprise the General Education program are listed.
 It is important to note that not all of these courses will be offered each semester.
 Students should consult the Class Schedule to find those courses offered during the current quarter.
 Following the General Education requirements are several important process requirements that must be attended to in order to obtain an undergraduate degree.
-Finally, beginning on Page 72 are the program requirements and course descriptions required of baccalaureate degrees, minors, certificates, and credentials with appropriate contact information at the beginning of each section.
+This catalog also contains the program requirements and course descriptions required of baccalaureate degrees, minors, certificates, and credentials with appropriate contact information at the beginning of each section.

 Most of the work of Undergraduate Studies involves supporting students, faculty members and the various academic colleges.
 Undergraduate Studies oversees one degree program, namely the Bachelor of Arts: Special Major, through which qualified students are able to design their own personalized, interdisciplinary degree program.